jehptes/deploy-webserver-azure-IaC/README.md

 ### Instructions
 **Instructons here**
 1. On cmd line run the command: **az login**

    This will help you to connect to your azure account and portal.
 2. Go the Azure portal and on the resource search bar look for resource groups.

 3. Once you are in resource  group landing page , click on Create, to make a nw reource group.
 Keep the name of this resource group as it will be used in the steps below.

 4. On the cmd  line run: **packer build server.json**

    NOTE:

    * In some instances you might get an error of packer not being able to get the subscription id of your azure subscription under which you want to deploy the image.
-To make sure this step works, you will have to hard code the subscription id in the cmd line. ~
+To make sure this step works, you will have to hard code the subscription id in the cmd line.

    * Go to the azure portal and search for the subscription under which your image will be deployed. copy the subscription_id and  run the following command on your work station comman line:

     **packer build  -var "subscription_id=subscription_id_from_azure portal" server.json**

     subscription_id_from_azure portal is the subscription id obtained from the azure subscription on the portal.

    * This command will help to create the packer image.
 Note that server.json is the json file  containing all the code for the image creation. so  the name might be diffrence.

-5. OPTIONAL: Once the image  creation step is complete, to check the list of image(s), run the cmd: az image list
+5. OPTIONAL: Once the image  creation step is complete, to check the list of image(s), run the cmd: az image list.

 6. to deplaoy the terraform resources, on cmd line run:

   **terraform plan -out solution.plan**

   This command will store  all metadata for resources to be created.

 7. Then run: terraform apply solution.plan

   You will be prompted to specify the number of managed disks, the number of virtual machines, and the prefix to use for all resources during creation.

   OIn case you get an error about an already existing resource group , prompting you to import it locally.
 Run command below in cmd line:

   **terraform import azurerm_resource_group.resource_group_name_tf /subscriptions/subscription_id/resourceGroups/resource_group_name_portal**

-  resource_group_name_tf----------> name of the resource group in the terraform main.tf file subscription_id-----------------> subscription id from azure portal resource_group_name-------------> azure resource group already existing in azure portal.
+  resource_group_name_tf---> name of the resource group in the terraform main.tf file. subscription_id----------> subscription id from azure portal. resource_group_name------> azure resource group already existing in azure portal.

 ### Output
 **Explain output here**
 Uon running the  the  commands, you will see a message on cmd line if terraform creates indicating:

-Apply complete!
-Resources added, changed and destroyed
+**Apply complete!
+Resources added, changed and destroyed**